yasindevops/Project105-SQL-w-Flask/README.md

 - Configure the same application according to RDS MYSQL database rather than SQLite

-- Check the documentation for environment variable
+- Check the documentation for environment variable:

 https://flask-mysqldb.readthedocs.io/en/latest/

-- commit your code and push it to your GitHub repo
+- commit your code and push it to your GitHub repo.

-- Launch an Instance and pull your files in to it
+- Launch an Instance and pull your files in to it.

 ## Part 3 - Install Python and Flask framework on Amazon Linux 2023 EC2 Instance